10yard/dkafe/readme.md

 ![DKAFE frontend](https://github.com/10yard/dkafe/blob/master/artwork/about/frontend.png)

-The frontend mimics Donkey Kong gameplay.
+The frontend system mimics Donkey Kong gameplay.
 You control Jumpman on the familiar girders stage and have him select which arcade game to launch.

 The default setup showcases all the excellent Donkey Kong hacks that have been developed by the community along with some new hacks that were made specifically for this frontend.